 SEAWATER - There are multiple bibs for seawater wash down on the weather decks.
 Checking with the deck watch officer is appropriate before hooking up and using any hoses.
 Sea water for incubation purposes is available.
 For quantity, flow rate, etc., check with the engineer.

 SHEAVES & BLOCKS - Use of various winches and wires implies use of certain combinations of sheaves and blocks.
-In addition, your scientific operation may have particular requirements for fair-leading wires to certain locations.
-Be sure to check with the resident technician well in advance to explain all your wire rigging ideas and needs.
+In addition, your scientific operation may have requirements for fair-leading wires to certain locations.
+Be sure to check with the Research technician well in advance to explain all your wire rigging ideas and needs.
 Technicians will know how to best accomplish your task.
 Never use a sheave that is too small in diameter for the wire.

 STORAGE - (See entries under LABORATORY SPACES in this section for forward and lower scientific storerooms, GASES for storage of gas cylinders, and CHEMICALS for storage and use of lab chemicals and hazardous materials.)